Iwo1102/digital-rain-lab/_posts/digital-rain-cpp.md

 Radomise character string:
 rand and convert to ascii

-Every 1 second a new line is created in a random position with a random length
+Every 0.1 seconds a new line is created in a random position with a random length

 The line does down 1 y position every 0.5 seconds with and once line length is reached it starts deleting top most characters After y = 0 characters delete